 Avid hikers could spend days exploring the hiking trails in this area.
 However, this list focuses on stops that are accessible without walking more than a few steps from your vehicle.

-(Because most people drive the Apache Trail as a day trip from the Phoenix area, this follows the trail from west to east.
+(Because most people used to drive the Apache Trail as a day trip from the Phoenix area, this follows the trail from west to east.
 Advantages and disadvantages of driving the trail this direction are discussed in the driving tips below.)

 Today the west end of the Apache Trail Historic Road begins at Highway 60 in Apache Junction.
 (The original road went further west into Mesa.)
 Long a small rural town along the road, Apache Junction was once a loose mix of small businesses serving local ranchers and mobile home parks filled with retirees.
 Most of the retirees are still there.
 However, the rest of the town is rapidly becoming a bland mix of big box and other fungible retail chains, coffee shops, mini-malls, and fast food outlets.